-7.5.5 ROOFS
+8.5.5 ROOFS

-Minimum roof slope is 1⁄2:12 in accordance with UFC 3-110-03, Section 2-3.1.
+Minimum roof slope is $\frac{1}{2}$:12 in accordance with UFC 3-110-03, Section 2-3.1.
 This is considered a flat roof.

-Concrete slab framed roofs is more prevalent construction method for shorter to intermediate roof spans and primary construction for the roofs located in Japan.
+Concrete slab framed roofs is the primary construction method for shorter to intermediate roof spans and primary construction for the roofs located in Japan.

-Structural steel/steel joist framed roofs are suited for intermediate to long span roof systems.
-Also for roofs that are very steep.
+Structural steel/steel joist framed roofs are suited for intermediate to long span roof systems and for roofs that are very steep.
 Careful attention should be given to connections to provide enough tolerance.
 The use of post installed anchors is recommended where appropriate.

-7.5.6 SPLICES
+8.5.6 SPLICES

-Splices for adjacent bars shall be staggered: lap splice-1.Sx Id and mechanical/ gas pressure welded splice-400mm.
-Wall/Slab reinforcing: 100mm spacing requires mechanical/gas pressure welded splice, greater than 100mm spacing lap splice is an option.
+Splices for adjacent bars shall be staggered: lap splice-1.Sx ld and mechanical/ gas pressure welded splice-400mm.
+Wall/Slab reinforcing : 100mm spacing requires mechanical/gas pressure welded splice, greater than 100mm spacing lap splice is an option.

-7.6 FOUNDATION DESIGN
+8.6 FOUNDATION DESIGN

 The designer will perform the subsurface investigation and the foundation analysis.
-The foundation analysis includes but is not limited to the recommended type of foundation and design depths, allowable soil bearing pressure, equivalent fluid density and lateral earth pressure coefficients, frost depth, modules of sub grade reaction, depth of effective bearing layer, seismic site class determination and evaluation of liquefaction potential.
+The subsurface investigation report shall include at a minimum the recommended type of foundation and design depths, allowable soil bearing pressure, equivalent fluid density and lateral earth pressure coefficients, frost depth, modulus of subgrade reaction, depth of effective bearing layer, seismic site class determination and evaluation of liquefaction potential.

-For new construction in close proximity to an existing structure, involving activities that could impact the existing structure (i.e., excavations and pile installations), the condition of the existing structure should be inspected and documented prior to the work as a baseline for any future claims of damage.
+For new construction, in close proximity to an existing structure, involving activities that could impact the existing structure (i.e., excavations and pile installations), the condition of the existing structure should be inspected and documented prior to the work as a baseline for any future claims of damage.
 When excavation near existing foundations is required, an assessment should be conducted in accordance with the IBC.

-Designer should include all pertinent soils information in the contract documents.
+Designer should include all pertinent soils information needed for construction in the contract documents.
 The geotechnical report should not be provided to the Contractor.

-7.6.1 DEEP FOUNDATIONS
+8.6.1 DEEP FOUNDATIONS

-Precast pre-stressed high strength concrete (PHC) pile is the most common pile in Japan.
+Precast pre-stressed high strength concrete (PHC) pile is the most common deep pile foundation system in Japan.

-Table 7: PHC Piles
+Table 8: PHC Piles

 Description Japanese Std.
 Concrete Strength Min.
 Yield Strength Min.
 Tensile Strength Min.

 Design JIS A5373

 JIS A7201

 Precast Concrete Pile JASS 5

-Type A 80Мра
+Туре А 80Mpa

-Type B 85MPa
+Туре В 85MPa

-Type C 85MPa
+Туре С 85MPa

 Prestressing Strand JIS G3536 1275 Mpa 1275 Mpa 1420 Mpa

 Spiral Reinforcing JIS G3538 295 MPa 440 Mpa